azdavis/azdavis.net/src/10k/index.md

 respectively compile to HTML, CSS, and JavaScript.
 I use Pug's `include` directive to inline the compiled (and [Browserify][]'d if necessary) CSS and JavaScript, then run it through [an HTML minifier][] (which also minifies the included CSS and JavaScript).
-All of this is coordinated with a `makefile`; one can check it out on [GitHub][].
+All of this is coordinated with a makefile; one can check it out on [GitHub][].

 [Pug]: http://pug.timothygu.me